jamesyoung-15/ESP32Cam-MeterReading/docs/Documentation.md

 Not fully complete, but [here](./CodeGuide.md).

 ## Contact
-Any problems feel free to contact me.
+Any problems feel free to contact me (Whatsapp, Email, whatever).
+Happy to help if needed but probably better off just reworking this project if you find it bad/confusing.

 ## Resources Used
 - Lambda Layer: